What’s the Role of Financial Planning in Retirement?

 You want to enjoy your retirement—not worry over market dips and your portfolio.
 A financial professional can take those concerns off your shoulders and modify your income plan accordingly.
 Economic conditions will likely come into play when deciding which accounts to draw on for income.

-A strong financial advisor can help you get the most out of your money and hopefully spend more in retirement than you thought was possible—not less.
+A strong financial advisor can help you get the most out of your money so you can spend more in retirement than you thought was possible—not less.
 Staying invested during retirement can also help you keep pace with inflation over the decades.

 Even the best retirement plan has its vulnerabilities.
 Below are other income risks that a financial advisor can help you navigate: